trguduru/credit_card_fraud_detection/README.md

 ### Advanced Techniques

-After evaluated the above models and suggested the next steps as documented [here](https://github.com/trguduru/credit_card_fraud_detection_initial#next-steps) trained and evaluated them as stated below.
+After evaluating the above models and as suggested the next steps documented [here](https://github.com/trguduru/credit_card_fraud_detection_initial#next-steps) trained and evaluated them as stated below.

 #### Data Balancing
 The target class (is_fraud) is very imbalanced as fraud transactions are only 0.5% of the entire dataset of 1.2M.